This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 I’ve also noticed that many grocers and supermarkets are beginning to carry pink butcher paper for BBQ too.
 While you can’t find them everywhere, it would be worth peeking on the BBQ aisle the next time you’re at the grocery store to see if you can get it locally.

-The results don’t lie, and there’s a reason that so many of the world’s great pit masters and culinary experts utilize this accessory to compliment their cooking process.
+The results don’t lie, and there’s a reason that so many of the world’s great pit masters and culinary experts utilize this accessory to complement their cooking process.

 Have you tried using BBQ paper at home before?
 What did you cook?
 And how did it go?
 We’d love to hear about it in the comments section below.